 You'll just need to stipulate which one is being used when submitting financial records and accounts.

 It assumes inventory that was purchased first, is also the first to be sold.
-So the oldest on-hand inventory available is what will be used to fulfil an order.
+So the oldest on-hand inventory available is what will be used to fulfill an order.

 There are a number of benefits to the FIFO method.
 Primarily, companies selling perishable goods (food and drinks) face less risk of their products spoiling or crossing best-before sale date.
 They can establish a smooth supply chain and ensure their clients receive the freshest items in their inventory.